Is Surrogacy Legal in the State of Colorado?

 Is Surrogacy Legal in Colorado?

-• Colorado law recognizes both gestational and genetic surrogacy agreements, with additional safeguards for genetic surrogacy.
+• Colorado law recognizes and enforces both gestational and genetic (traditional) surrogacy agreements when specific statutory requirements are met.